 Do You Really Need It?

-Put simply, website caching increases the speed in which your site renders to your visitors’ devices.
-Speed is one item that Google looks for in a website.
-It’s one of the few SEO factors you have 100% control.
+Put simply, website caching increases the speed at which your site renders to your visitors’ devices.
+Speed is one of the more important items that Google looks for in a website.
+And it’s one of the few SEO factors you have 100% control.
 So do you really need website caching?
 In most cases, the answer is a resounding yes!
 If you can speed up your site and gain a competitive advantage, why wouldn’t you?

 The term caching refers to the temporary storage of documents or files which enable them to be loaded more quickly if they are required.
 So instead of the server asking for every piece of information on a website each time someone requests to view it, the server will save some pieces of information and have them ready.
 Then it doesn’t need to start from zero when loading everything.
 It’s a little like visiting your grandma’s house… where she stocks some of your favorite foods in anticipation of your arrival.

 Let’s take a blog post as an example.
 Normally when the blog post is requested, either from a Search Engine Results Page (SERP) or from a website’s navigation page, it then transfers from the server into HTML.
 Then the visitor’s browser displays the post.

 Now that the blog post has been loaded once and if website caching is enabled, the server stores the HTML file itself in its RAM memory.
 As other visitors visit the same post, the post loads more quickly.
 But what if you’ve updated the blog post in between visitors?
 Don’t worry, the server is alerted.
 That’s server caching.

 Another type of website caching is browser caching.
 Browser caching essentially follows the same process as server caching but is done on a more individual level.
 For example, when you loaded this blog post, your browser cached some information about our website.
 So when you come back next time, the post loads more quickly as it will have retained some information from your previous visit.